Walls are 14-inches thick (super-insulated). Efficient when it's hot or cold.

 Here are some key features of the solar cabins ...

 An array of solar Photo Voltaic (PV) panels produces 10 KW of electricity on a sunny summer day.
 That's more than the average home in the U.S. use.

 An electric inverter inside the cabin converts direct current (DC) from the solar arrays to usable alternating current (AC).
 Dont' worry, the cabins are connected to the local electric utility company so there's electricity day or night.

 All interior lights are compact fluorescent.
 These provide plenty of light while using less energy.

 The Biolet (TM) composting toilet provides odorless indoor convenience in a private "bathroom."
+Or use the outhouse.

 The living area has plush wall-to-wall carpeting.
 No shoes, please.
 The walls are 14-inches thick making this green cabin super-insulated (R-50 walls).
 The small and efficient Monitor (TM) furnace comfortably heats the cabin at any outside temperature.